getMoreBrain/bitmark-parser-generator/docs/classes/BitmarkParserGenerator.md

 The options can be used to write the output to a file and to set conversion options or override defaults.

+If both the input and output formats are the same, the input will be validated and rewritten.
+This feature be used to upgrade bitmark or JSON to the latest version.

 **`Throws`**

 Error if any error occurs